grnet/eidas-keycloak-extension/README.md

 Build the project using maven

 ```
-mvn package
+mvn install
 ```

-You can find the jar under `target/`.
+You can find the jar under `target/keycloak-eidas-idp-x.x.x.jar`.

 # License